Four Seasons Santa Barbara Biltmore

 We sat literally surrounded by various families with kids ranging from teenagers to babies in strollers.
 It looked more like a crowd you would expect at the family-friendly Sizzler than at the upscale Biltmore.
 There was good cause for this popularity among the family crowd—the service, menu, and activities far-surpassed most resort restaurants in terms of kid-friendliness.
 At the table, my kids were each given a whole coloring book with pictures, word searches, mazes and other activities and a box of crayons.
 The one-page activity sheet usually given out at restaurants is often exhausted in five minutes, but with the complete book of activities, the kids had a world’s (or at least a meal’s) worth of fun at their fingertips.
 Going the extra mile, the servers also provided packs of “wickie sticks,” bendable felt strips, for the kids which I must say I also enjoyed twisting into shapes and bracelets with the kids.
 My 6 year-old son constructed a whole group of little people out of this twistable felt while waiting for his food.

-I ordered the generously portioned lobster and my husband had the chicken Caesar salad.
+This being in my pre-vegan days, I ordered the generously portioned lobster and my husband had the chicken Caesar salad.
 Aside from the activities, the other exceptional factor in this meal was the on-it service.
 Our waitress did not forget about the second round of root beer or extra cup of ice requests and, with the table activities, the impression was cast that there was no waiting.

 The kids’ lunch/dinner menu, available all day between 11:30 pm and 10:00 pm, consists of Santa Barbara quesadilla, grilled chicken, spaghetti with marinara sauce and basil, fresh fish (anything available on the adult menu), and beef tenderloin.
 Dessert offerings include monster chocolate chip cookie, Butterfly Beach banana boat sundae, triple diple chocolate brownie, root beer float, and fruit plate.
 The breakfast items, available until 11:30 am, include eggs with bacon, sausage or ham; hash browns and toast; waffles with “whatever,” (that’s right!); cinnamon French toast with bananas and berries, blueberry pancakes with bananas and berries; and blueberry pancakes with bananas and berries.